‘Divine Mercy In My Soul’

 Joy and suffering are not mutually exclusive.
 The secret is to give our sufferings meaning.
 If you don’t believe this, then you need only look upon a Crucifix.

 Let us look into our hearts and ask if our relationship with the Lord is one of fear or one of love, and ask Him to grant us His grace in finding the proper balance between the two.

 F e a t u r e d C o n t e n t

-Dedicated to the Blessed Virgin Mary and the Saints, this section of the site will enkindle your devotion to the Mother of God.
+Dedicated to the Blessed Virgin Mary and the Saints, our sister site features original articles on various aspects of Marian devotion and spirituality.
+It will enkindle your devotion to the Mother of God.
 Learn something of why so many of the Saints and Popes were deeply devoted to the Queen of Heaven, our Model in the faith.

 “Mary is so closely united to Jesus because she received from Him the knowledge of the heart, the knowledge of faith, nourished by Her experience as a mother and by Her close relationship with Her Son.” – Pope Francis

 My notebook is filling up with my thoughts and experiences on the process of preparation as I look forward to the Feast of Pentecost, and at intervals, I write down my resolutions and good intentions.read more

 Our recent Holy Fathers – especially Francis and John Paul – have set us a good and strong example on giving everything to the Blessed Virgin Mary, in the manner recommended by St Louis de Montfort.read more

 In Heaven now, it is the same Lord, the same God made Man, the same Jesus Christ, Son of God and Son of Mary.
 And the same perfect obedience with which He willingly submits to Her petitions.read more

 Please contact the website with any requests to republish material.